rajeshwrn/alb-nginx-controller/README.md

 To create alb ingress in aws eks fargate use the below aws doc, https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html

-Now we need to create second ingress controller, nginx Before that, understand currently the eks fargate will not support nginx official helm chart. so we need to do small tweak on the helm values.
+creating second ingress controller - nginx
+Before that, understand currently the eks fargate will not support nginx official helm chart. so we need to do small tweak on the helm values.

 - Port type should be NodePort